RedisLabs/redislabs-docs/content/rdi/benchmark.md

 aliases:
 ---

-The goal of Redis Data Integration Benchmark Tool is to produce `INSERT` statements on the source DB and calculates the lag between the time the key is inserted into the source DB and the time at which the key is stored in the target Redis DB.
+The goal of Redis Data Integration Benchmark Tool is to produce `INSERT` statements on the source database and calculates the lag between the time the key is inserted into the source DB and the time at which the key is stored in the target Redis DB.

 ![Change record calculated latency](/images/rdi/monitoring-grafana-dash-running.png)